Careers Guidance

 Meet the Team

-Mrs A-M Franks (Deputy Headteacher, Pastoral)
+Mrs A-M Franks (Associate Headteacher, Pastoral)

 anne-marie.franks@bostonhighschool.co.uk